 Finance for Non-Financial Leaders

-Increase your influence and ability to lead with an improved understanding of finance and the language of business in this focussed, interactive and collaborative three-day programme.
+Increase your influence and ability to lead with an improved understanding of finance and the language of business in this focussed, interactive and collaborative three-week programme.

 Professor Andrew Clare